DUNE/computing-basics-larsoft/index.md

 * Understand good data management practices. -->
 * Provide a basic overview of art and LArSoft to a new researcher.

-There are additional materials provided that explain:
+The trainin group provides additional materialsthat explain:

 * [Storage and Data Management](https://dune.github.io/computing-basics)
 * [Modify LArSoft modules]({{ site.baseurl }}/06-larsoft-modify-module)